junxit/us-congress-bills-111/metadata.md

 - 2009-03-19 — Placed on the Union Calendar, Calendar No. 12.
 - 2009-03-19 — Reported by the Committee on Financial Services.
 H. Rept.
 111-41, Part I.
 - 2009-03-19 — Reported by the Committee on Financial Services.
 H. Rept.
 111-41, Part I.
+- 2009-03-25 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-03-25 — Cleared for White House.
+- 2009-03-25 — Considered as unfinished business. (consideration: CR H3853-3854)
+- 2009-03-25 — Considered under suspension of the rules. (consideration: CR H3847-3851)
+- 2009-03-25 — DEBATE - The House proceeded with forty minutes of debate on S. 383.
+- 2009-03-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-03-25 — Mr. Moore (KS) moved to suspend the rules and pass the bill.
+- 2009-03-25 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 152). (text: CR H3847-3848)
+- 2009-03-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 152).(text: CR H3847-3848)
+- 2009-04-14 — Presented to President.
+- 2009-04-14 — Presented to President.
+- 2009-04-24 — Became Public Law No: 111-15.
+- 2009-04-24 — Became Public Law No: 111-15.
+- 2009-04-24 — Signed by President.
+- 2009-04-24 — Signed by President.